Ohio Safe Routes to School State Network

 To view the most updated version of the Ohio Safe Routes Action Plan, click here.
 To view the most recent Partner/Member Appendix, click here.
 You can follow activities of the Ohio Safe Routes to School state network in our blog section and on the upcoming state-specific website; this site will features Ohio meeting announcements, information and local success stories.

-To learn more about how Federal funding works, read through the Five Steps to Federal Funding: A Brief Explanation of the Safe Routes to School Program Process.
+From 2005-2012, each state received federal funding specifically for Safe Routes to School projects via the federal transportation legislation SAFTEA-LU.
+Many states still have funds remaining from the Safe Routes to School program; see our State of the States quarterly tracking report to see whether this funding is still available in Ohio.
+To learn more about federal funding for Safe Routes to School, read through the Five Steps to Federal Funding: A Brief Explanation of the Safe Routes to School Program Process.
 You can find additional resources in our national learning network too.

 2013 Funding Round to Open in January 2013: Safe Routes to School applications will be accepted from January 1, 2013 to March 1, 2013 for the next round of funding.
 Visit the Ohio Safe Routes to School program website for application information.